amaljoe/songbook_flutter/README.md

 Christian songbook in Malayalam made with Flutter for both Andrioid and IOS platform.

-This app is currently been rebuilt using Flutter (IOS - Android cross platform framework).
+This app is built using Flutter (IOS - Android cross platform framework).
 Visit the following repo for the older version made natively for Android :
 https://github.com/amaljoe/songbook_native_android